David Stein represents clients in federal and state cases nationwide, ranging from...

 |Mercedes Benz||$650 or up to $1,300 in new vehicle credits for owners of Mercedes vehicles with emergency response systems that would become obsolete without an expensive retrofit|

 Dylan Hughes concentrates his practice on investigating and prosecuting fraud matters on...
 A founding partner at the firm, Eric has negotiated groundbreaking settlements that...
 Steve Lopez represents consumers, employees, and whistleblowers harmed by corporate...
-Amy Zeman represents clients in a wide variety of class actions and medical mass torts...
+Amy has built a reputation in the plaintiffs’ bar for delivering results and justice to...

 Dylan Hughes concentrates his practice on investigating and prosecuting fraud matters on...